unioproject/tanglebeat/README.md

 #### Update collector

-Update collector, if enabled, is a hub which collects updates from one or many senders into one resulting stream of updates.
+If enabled, update collector, is a hub which collects updates from one or many senders into one resulting stream of updates.
 This function allows to configure distributed network of Tanglebeat agents.

 Data stream from update collector must is used to calculate metrics to Prometheus.